 - Solar passive orientation and solar power generation.
 Both of these keep ongoing living costs down and add to environmental sustainability.

 - Water collection.
-This is either for watering grounds or as chemical free drinking water.
+This is either for watering grounds or as chemical free drinking water depending on safety of local rainwater.

-- Common building for meetings and other community ventures.
+- Common building for meetings and other community ventures, including localised businesses suitable for the residents of the community.

 - Common vegetable gardens.